Hope 80

 What Is The Flame of Hope?

 The Flame of Hope is a physical flame and a living symbol to transform past suffering into peace among all people.
-The goal of our work is to promote altruism, healing, and understanding throughout the world.
-We advocate for unity among people of all religions, nationalities, ideologies, and beliefs.
-We invite all people to contribute their wishes and dreams to end global war, conflict, and poverty.
+The Flame invites all people to contribute their wishes, prayers and dreams for the world.

-Anti-nuclear peace activist.
-In 2012, after attending the Peace Memorial Ceremonies in Hiroshima and Nagasaki, Mr. Truman Daniel said he wishes to spread the thoughts of the hibakusha in Hiroshima.
-He is a former feature writer and editor of the New York Times Morning Star and Sunday Star News.
-He currently serves as President Emeritus of the Harry S. Truman Library Institute, a non-profit partner.
+In 2012, after attending the Peace Memorial Ceremonies in Hiroshima and Nagasaki, Clifton acted to support the hibakusha in Hiroshima.
 He is the author of Growing Up with My Grandfather Harry S. Truman.

 People that have endorsed and added prayers into the Flame of Hope